 Step #5: Pre-Sell Your Online Course to Your Existing Audience

 If you thought you were going to do all the work to build an online course and THEN sell it, you’re Crazy with a capital C. That’s the best way to lose your ass (months of time, effort, and funding).

 If you want to do this with zero risk and zero cost, you need to sell your course first and then build it.

-Selling your course first accomplishes a few important things:
+Pre-selling your online course accomplishes a few important things:

 - Validates the idea (for real this time because an idea is never validated unless someone has their wallet out).

 - Gives you the funds to build the course (always nice).

 - Lights a fire under your ass (no more procrastination, Susan!)

 Here are the bare bones needed to pre-sell your course: